OWASP/CheatSheetSeries/cheatsheets/REST_Security_Cheat_Sheet.md

 Another key feature of REST applications is the use of standard HTTP verbs and error codes in the pursuit or removing unnecessary variation among different services.

 Another key feature of REST applications is the use of [HATEOAS or Hypermedia As The Engine of Application State](https://en.wikipedia.org/wiki/HATEOAS).
-This provides REST applications a self-documenting nature making it easier for developers to interact with a REST service without a priori knowledge.
+This provides REST applications a self-documenting nature making it easier for developers to interact with a REST service without prior knowledge.

 # HTTPS